Clan Cameron: Highland Clearances

-After Culloden Clan Cameron's land was forfeited and reverted to the government.
+After Culloden, Clan Cameron's land was forfeited and reverted to the government.
 In 1784 it was returned to Donald Cameron 22nd of Lochiel, grandson of the "Gentle Lochiel", who was only 15 at the time.
 The land was managed by a trust until 1819, when Donald Cameron succeeded to his inheritance.
 The first clearance took place in 1801 at Clunes.
 Major emigrations, notably to Canada, began in 1802.
 The clearances continued under the name of Donald Cameron 22nd of Lochiel when he took over from the Trust in 1819.

 The Clan Cameron Museum at Achnacarry has a display of Cameron history including an account of the Cameron clearances.
 The library also has copies of the books referenced in this section.

 Some traditional Cameron land, on the eastern side of Loch Lochy, was not returned in 1784.
 In 1770 control had passed to the Duke of Gordon who proceeded to raise rents and clear the land with the aid of his Factor, the Revd John Anderson.
 The Duke's clearances from the Lochaber Estate through his reverend factotum went on until 1806.

 Many Camerons around the world trace their origins to people removed from their lands during the Highland Clearances.

 Napoleonic Wars

-During the Revolutionary War and Napoleonic Wars John Cameron of Fassiefern fought with distinction in widespread theatres from 1793 onwards, before being killed at the head of the 92nd Regiment at Quatre Bras, two days before Waterloo.
-Donald Cameron the XXIII Chief fought with distinction at the Battle of Waterloo with the Grenadier Guards.
+During the Revolutionary War and Napoleonic Wars, John Cameron of Fassiefern fought with distinction in widespread theatres from 1793 onwards, before being killed at the head of the 92nd Regiment at Quatre Bras, two days before Waterloo.

+Donald Cameron of Lochiel, XXIII Chief fought with distinction at the Battle of Waterloo with the Grenadier Guards.
 He retired in 1832.
-Later that same year he married Lady Vere, daughter of Hon George Vere Hobart and sister of the 6th Earl of Buckinghamshire.
-Lady Vere Hobart was descended from the Camerons of Glenderrary.
+Later that same year he married Lady Vere Hobart, daughter of Hon.
+George Vere Hobart and sister of the 6th Earl of Buckinghamshire.
+Vere Hobart was descended from the Camerons of Glendessary through her mother Janet Maclean (Hobart's second wife), daughter of Alexander Maclean of Coll and Catherine Cameron, daughter of Allan Cameron, 5th of Glendessary (sister of famed Jean Cameron of Glendessary).

+A commemorative obelisk is to be found at Fort William honoring the bravery of Col John Cameron, who died at Quatre Bras, part of the Battle of Waterloo.

 World War I

-During World War I the XXV Chief of Clan Cameron raised four additional battalions of the Cameron Highlanders and in 1934 he was appointed a Knight of the Thistle.
+During World War I Sir Donald Walter Cameron of Lochiel, KT XXV Chief raised four additional battalions of the Queen's Own Cameron Highlanders.
+In 1934, he was appointed a Knight of the Thistle.

 World War II

 Notably, the Cameron Highlanders were the last battalions that wore the kilt in battle, due to the purposeful delaying of orders by commanding officers in the battalions (no one wanted to give up the kilt) and a surprise attack by the Germans (successfully repelled).
 For this they earned the nickname of 'Ladies from Hell'.

-Sir Donald Cameron 26th of Lochiel, who served with the regiment later becoming Honorary Colonel, was appointed KT in 1973.
+Sir Donald Hamish Cameron of Lochiel, KT XXVI Chief served with Cameron Highlanders, later becoming Honorary Colonel, and was appointed a Knight of the Thistle in 1973.